Network Management Policy (ISP-12)

 The University’s communications networks will be managed by staff with the relevant skills and training to oversee their day-to-day running and to ensure their on-going security (confidentiality, integrity and availability).

-Network management requires staff to have a high level of privileged access to critical infrastructure assets and as such, play a key role in ensuring University information assets are protected.
+Network management requires staff and authorised third parties to have a high level of privileged access to critical infrastructure assets and as such, play a key role in ensuring University information assets are protected.
 Staff are expected to understand the entirety of the University's Information Security Policies and how they apply to their specific role.

-Network staff must immediately report any information security incidents to the Information Security Manager (or, if unavailable, by email to cert@bristol.ac.uk).
+Staff and authorised third parties must immediately report any network-related information security incidents to the Information Security Manager (or, if unavailable, by email to cert@bristol.ac.uk).

 3.2 Network Design and Configuration